MIDET-tech/RPA_for_Gate./README.md

 If you have any questions, please　contact me at the email address written in Author section.

+This program is guaranteed to work as of July 15, 2020 and may cease to work due to updates to the HP layout.

+Also, I am not responsible for any damage or disadvantage caused by the use of this program.

 # Author
 * Yusuke Ochiai
 * Venture capitalist interns
-* email: ochiai@comogu.com
+* contact email: ochiai@comogu.com

 # Comment
 This Robotic Process Automation program is expected to improve business efficiency.

-Please note that you must register for the service before you can use it.
+Please note that you must register for the service before you can use this program.